Financial Crises and Financial Intermediation

 A blogpost on cryptocurrency adoption

 Behavioural Economics & Finance

-- Is the Longshot Bias a Context Effect?, with Andrew Meyer - Revise and Resubmit, Management Science
+The Longshot Bias is a Context Effect, with Andrew Meyer - Forthcoming, Management Science